khaors/geocompr/main.md

 Overall, this amounts to fitting 50 models whereas the mean performance measure (AUROC) of all models is the model's overall prediction power.

 However, geographic data is special.
-Remember that the first law of geography states that points close to each other tend to be, on average, more similar compared to points further away (Chapter \@ref(transportation); @miller_toblers_2004).
+Remember that the first law of geography states that points close to each other tend to be, on average, more similar compared to points further away (@miller_toblers_2004; Chapter \@ref(transport)).
-This means these points are not statistically independent or put differently that training and test points in classical cross-validation are often too close to each other (see first row of \@ref(fig:partition)).
+This means these points are not statistically independent or put differently that training and test points in classical cross-validation are often too close to each other (see first row of \@ref(fig:partitioning)).
 Using this information in our modeling is like a sneak preview, i.e. using information that should be unavailable to the training dataset.
-To overcome this problem, we should make use of spatial partitioning which splits the observations spatially using its coordinates in a *k*-means clustering (second row of Figure \@ref(fig:partition); @brenning_spatial_2012).
+To overcome this problem, we should make use of spatial partitioning which splits the observations spatially using its coordinates in a *k*-means clustering (@brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
 The partitioning strategy is **the** distinguishing feature between spatial and classical cross-validation, everything else remains the same.
 As a result spatial cv leads to a bias-reduced assessement of a model's predictive performance, and hence helps to avoid overfitting.
 We emphasize that spatial cv reduces the bias introduced by spatial autocorrelation but not completely removes it.
-This is because there are still a few points in the test and training data which are still neighbors (see second row of \@ref(fig:partition)).
+This is because there are still a few points in the test and training data which are still neighbors (see second row of \@ref(fig:partitioning)).

 <div class="figure" style="text-align: center">
 <img src="figures/13_partitioning.png" alt="Spatial and random partitioning."  />